Skip to main content

 $ vedro run -i scenarios/logout/

-To execute a specific scenario, add the @vedro.only
+To run just one scenario, add the @vedro.only decorator:

 import vedro